siddharthgada/British-Airways-Data-Science-Job-Simulation/README.md

 The objective of this simulation was to analyze customer behavior and use predictive modeling to help British Airways optimize lounge usage and improve marketing strategies.

 📂 Project Breakdown <br>
-Part 1: 🧾 Lounge Occupancy Estimation (Excel)
+Task 1: 🧾 Lounge Occupancy Estimation (Excel)
 Objective: Estimate how many passengers are likely to use airport lounges based on flight types and eligibility criteria.

 Steps: